0rGaan1c/FrontEndMentor_Challenges/sunnyside-agency-landing-page/README.md

 ### Useful resources

-- [StackOverflow](https://stackoverflow.com/questions/6910049/on-a-css-hover-event-can-i-change-another-divs-styling) - I was able to chnage styling of another element while hovering over a differnt element.
+- [StackOverflow](https://stackoverflow.com/questions/6910049/on-a-css-hover-event-can-i-change-another-divs-styling) - I was able to change the styling of another element while hovering over a differnt element.
 - [StackOverflowk](https://stackoverflow.com/questions/10844205/html-5-strange-img-always-adds-3px-margin-at-bottom) - Images were always adding some margin on bottom, I fixed this issue with the help of this resource.

 ## Author